 Following the War of 1812, President James Madison ordered a new system of coastal fortifications to protect the United States against foreign invasion.
 Construction of a new fort on Cockspur Island began in 1829 under the direction of Major General Babcock.
 Assigned to assist Major Babcock was a recent graduate of West Point, Second Lieutenant Robert E. Lee.
 The labor force consisted of both white and black men, some of whom were slaves and some of whom were free.
 They lived in a construction village on the northern bank of the Savannah River.
 A large pier was constructed to handle the arrival of supplies from ports north and south.

-In 1833, the facility was named Fort Pulaski in honor of Kazimierz Pulaski, a Polish soldier, and military commander who fought in the American Revolution under the command of George Washington.
-The fort was finally completed in 1847 following 18 years of construction at nearly $1 million.
-However, at that time, the area was not threatened and was under only two caretakers’ control until 1860.
+In 1833, the facility was named Fort Pulaski in honor of Kazimierz Pulaski, a Polish soldier and military commander who fought in the American Revolution under the command of George Washington.
+The fort was finally completed in 1847, following 18 years of construction, which cost nearly $1 million.
+However, the area was not threatened then and was under only two caretakers’ control until 1860.

-That changed in 1860 when South Carolina seceded from the United States and set in motion the Civil War, and Georgia governor Joseph E. Brown ordered Fort Pulaski to be taken by the state of Georgia.
+That changed in 1860 when South Carolina seceded from the United States, setting in motion the Civil War.
+Georgia governor Joseph E. Brown ordered Fort Pulaski to be taken by the state of Georgia.
 In February 1861, Georgia joined the Confederate States of America, and Confederate troops garrisoned Fort Pulaski.

-By December 1861, nearby Tybee Island was thought too isolated and unprepared for conflict and abandoned by Confederate forces.
+By December 1861, nearby Tybee Island was thought too isolated, unprepared for conflict, and abandoned by Confederate forces.
 Union troops gained a foothold across the Savannah River from Fort Pulaski.
-Union forces then began the construction of batteries along the beaches of Tybee and began to arm the island.
+Union forces then began building batteries along the beaches of Tybee and arming the island.

 By February 1862, Tybee Island was fully armed and garrisoned, and a Union gunboat patrolled the channel.
 The Federals then destroyed the telegraph line between Savannah and Cockspur Island.
 Afterward, neither supplies nor reinforcements could be brought to Fort Pulaski, and Confederate soldiers couldn’t escape to the mainland.
 After February 15, the only communication with Savannah was by a courier who came and went by night through the marshes, often having to swim the creeks and rivers to avoid the Federal pickets.